 February is Age-Related Macular Degeneration Awareness Month.
 This serious eye disease affects millions of Americans and is the leading cause of severe vision loss among individuals aged 50 or older.
 Let’s take a look at the symptoms, risk factors, and treatments so you’re aware of the signs and know when to see an eye doctor.
+If you experience any of these symptoms, schedule an appointment with our eye doctors in Newton and Mooresville!

 What is age-related macular degeneration?